csoeller/pyme-install-docs/PYMEAcquire/IDS-camera-setup.md

 This is easily established via the launchers and generally my preferred approach.
 The launcher for `PYMEAcquire` instances that use the ueye cameras contain a statement like this:

      set PATH=c:\ProgramData\Miniconda3\condabin;C:\Program Files\IDS\uEye\develop\bin;%PATH%

+The `pyueye` based interface (see below) has some builtin logic to search for the DLLs in a number of default places, so you seem to able to get away without adding DLL locations to the `PATH`.

 ### Direct DLL calling backend vs pyueye backend